Glasses Explore by Tobii, marketing mockup

 Heuristic analysis

-Tested the web app and apps documenting places for improvement.
+I tested the web app and apps documenting places for improvement.

 User journey mapping